 Mexico offers many well-publicized options for the foreign retiree.
-Why did we choose Puerto Vallarta over the rest of the choices for our 2014 Retire Overseas Index?
-Because if offers the best option anywhere for the retiree looking for developed Pacific coastal living on a budget.
+Why did we choose Puerto Vallarta and Mazatlán, specifically, over the rest of the choices for next week’s conference?
+Because these destinations offer the best options anywhere for the retiree looking for developed Pacific coastal living on a budget.

 Why Not New Zealand?